Tupac Shakur Dies: Today in Hip-Hop

 1996: On Sept.
 13, 1996, Tupac Shakur tragically passed away after being shot in a drive-by shooting in Las Vegas.

 Tupac's career run was the stuff of hip-hop dreams.
-The California MC started off as a dancer/hype man and became one of the genre's biggest stars in history.
-His signature style, brass don't-give-a-fuck attitude and honest, poetic lyrical delivery set him apart from his gangsta rap contemporaries at the time and he soon parlayed his talents into the world of acting.
+The California MC started off as a dancer-hype man and became one of the genre's biggest stars in history.
+His signature style, brash don't-give-a-fuck attitude and honest, poetic lyrical delivery set him apart from his gangsta rap contemporaries at the time and he soon parlayed his talents into an acting career.
 It's no wonder 'Pac's interviews and live shows are so timeless.
-The rapper knew how to command an audience.
-In his brief but historic time in the game, Pac dropped four albums and starred in eight films.
-Unfortunately, success doesn't come without enemies and Tupac, along with New York rapper Notorious B.I.G., was a centerpiece of the West Coast vs. East Coast rap feud of the late '90s.

 Rest in peace to the one and only Tupac Shakur.